Piura: Geography

+Location

+Piura is located in the central-eastern part of the Department of Piura, in the valley of the Piura River, north of the Sechura Desert.
+It is located at a medium-low altitude and at a distance of 858 km north of Lima.
+Its proximity to the border with Ecuador and its location in a transit zone between the coast and the mountains give it a strategic geographical position.
+Piura is the main nucleus of the urban agglomeration known as the Piura metropolitan area.

 Climate

-Piura Department has a desert and semi-desert climate on the coast and the western slopes of the Andes, whereas on the eastern slopes the climate is subtropical.
+The Piura Department has a desert and semi-desert climate on the coast and the western slopes of the Andes, whereas on the eastern slopes the climate is subtropical.
 Precipitation is sparse except during El Niño events, when rainfall is abundant and water flows through normally dry watercourses, causing flooding and large-scale land movements.